sainathadapa/pandakey/README.md

 # pandakey (WIP)
-Aim here is to write a text completion plugin, comparable in performance and quality to swiftkey on mobile, for Vim.
+Aim here is to write a text completion plugin, comparable in performance and quality to swiftkey on mobile, for Vim (and/or for Emacs, NeoVim).
 Similar to swiftkey, the auto-completions from this plugin are meant for general text, and not for code.

 ## Installation